RichCerone/cs643-project2/README.md

 ### Read Input Data and Set Split
 We need to read in the CSV input to set what our model will train with.
 I also set a random split on the dataframes so that it uses 80% for training and 20% for validation.
 If you have not already, upload the input CSV to your desired bucket.

-**Note: I had to conver the files from Canvas to comma delimitted CSV's.**
+**Note: I had to convert the files from Canvas to comma delimitted CSV's.**

 ```python
 dataframes = spark.read.csv(